MUKESHKUSHWAHA41866/frontend-bookreview/README.md

 A full-stack web application built with **React.js** and **Node.js** that allows users to discover, review, and rate books.

+for frontend

+ download the file

+ and  do npm i

+ npm run dev

+ for backend

+ download the file

+ do npm i

+ npm run dev

 ## 🚀 Features

 ### 🔐 Authentication